MobiusHorizons/parallax.js/README.md

 ```
 @parameter element   This is the element to be animated.
 @parameter setpoints this is an array of points where the configuration is specified.
+@parameter exponent  [optional] weights are taken to this value (weight ^ exponent). default value is 1.

 each setpoint has the following properties: